tryigit/AI-Tools/README.md

     *   All developed tools **must be designed to run client-side**, executing within the user's web browser.
 Server-side dependencies for the core functionality should be avoided.
     *   **Technology Notes:**
         *   While `PHP` is not the ideal choice for purely client-side execution, its potential relevance for future backend interactions or API planning is noted.
 However, the immediate development focus must remain **strictly on the browser-side**.
         *   For ensuring security and performance in browser-based applications, **JavaScript** (along with relevant frameworks/libraries like React, Vue, Angular, Svelte, etc.) or technologies such as WebAssembly are generally the preferred choices.
-Please refer to the existing codebase for guidance on established standards and technological preferences
+Please refer to the existing codebase for guidance on established standards and technological preferences.

-Copyright (c) 2025 Yiğit.
-All Rights Reserved.